What is the Professional Services Industry All About?

 In this article, we will present a high-level overview of the current state of the professional services industry and discuss the implications for project-based organizations.

-According to TSIA’s 2023 State of Professional Services report, services remain at the core of professional services companies across the spectrum.
+According to our Professional Services Industry Insights Report, services remain at the core of professional services companies across the spectrum.
 Which means, individual team members themselves are the ones driving growth, engagement, and ultimately, profits.
 Of course, this isn’t new information.
-But — researchers emphasize that the pandemic — along with other disruptive forces — has exacerbated pre-existing challenges.
+But other disruptive forces have exacerbated pre-existing challenges.

 For example, the rise of self-service analytics tools has enabled companies to capture actionable insights themselves and use that information to drive improvements.